ssibm/iks-custom-ingress/README.md

 ##### Get ALBid and Zone names
 Following table shows an example cluster with 3 zones.
 Get ALBid and Zone name information for each ALB in your multi-zone IKS cluster.
 This information will be used in the next set of commands.
 They should be repeated for each combination of ALBid and Zone for all the zones.

-- Get public ALB id and zone name, note down in a table like below.
+- Get public ALB id and zone name, note them down in a table like below.
 ```bash
 $ ibmcloud ks albs --cluster <cluster-name> | grep public
 ```